chrisnathan20/mybnb-react-java-sql/README.md

 - Full implementation of reports specified

 - Implement a method to update status of listings from 'upcoming' to 'completed' real time

+- Implement a method to convert user inputted address to longitude and latitude for the explore page filters